by Alexandria Gohla, MSW, LCSW, Ed.S | May 23, 2022 | Anxiety Disorder, Chronic Pain, Depression, Self Care, Stress

 by Emily DuBach, LPC, ATR | Nov 5, 2021 | Stress

 Entering the holiday season is portrayed as exciting, fun, and the expectations of being surrounded by family and friends.
-Holiday movies show families reuniting, music of bonding and sharing in the spirit can become difficult to avoid.
+Holiday movies show families reuniting, and music of bonding and sharing in the spirit can become difficult to avoid.
 However, that isn’t the...

-by admin | Oct 15, 2020 | Anxiety, Brain and Behavior, Emotion, General, LifeHelper, Mental Health and Wellness, Psychiatry, Psychology, Research, Social Psychology, Stress
+by Abby Koch | Oct 15, 2020 | Anxiety, Brain and Behavior, Emotion, General, LifeHelper, Mental Health and Wellness, Psychiatry, Psychology, Research, Social Psychology, Stress

-by admin | Aug 17, 2019 | Abuse, Aggression and Violence, Anxiety, Brain and Behavior, Children and Teens, Depression, Emotion, Environment, Mental Health and Wellness, Psychology, Research, Social Psychology, Stress, Students
+by Abby Koch | Aug 17, 2019 | Abuse, Aggression and Violence, Anxiety, Brain and Behavior, Children and Teens, Depression, Emotion, Environment, Mental Health and Wellness, Psychology, Research, Social Psychology, Stress, Students

 Being bullied may increase the risk of suicide attempts among young adolescents by approximately three times worldwide, according to a new study.
-“Globally, approximately 67,000 adolescents die of suicide each year and identifying modifiable risk factors for...
+“Globally, approximately 67,000 adolescents die of suicide each year, and identifying modifiable risk factors for...